deepfence/golang_deepfence_sdk/client/docs/ModelCloudResource.md

 NewModelCloudResourceWithDefaults instantiates a new ModelCloudResource object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudComplianceScanStatus

+`func (o *ModelCloudResource) GetCloudComplianceScanStatus() string`

+GetCloudComplianceScanStatus returns the CloudComplianceScanStatus field if non-nil, zero value otherwise.

+### GetCloudComplianceScanStatusOk

+`func (o *ModelCloudResource) GetCloudComplianceScanStatusOk() (*string, bool)`

+GetCloudComplianceScanStatusOk returns a tuple with the CloudComplianceScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudComplianceScanStatus

+`func (o *ModelCloudResource) SetCloudComplianceScanStatus(v string)`

+SetCloudComplianceScanStatus sets CloudComplianceScanStatus field to given value.

+### GetCloudCompliancesCount

+`func (o *ModelCloudResource) GetCloudCompliancesCount() int32`

+GetCloudCompliancesCount returns the CloudCompliancesCount field if non-nil, zero value otherwise.

+### GetCloudCompliancesCountOk

+`func (o *ModelCloudResource) GetCloudCompliancesCountOk() (*int32, bool)`

+GetCloudCompliancesCountOk returns a tuple with the CloudCompliancesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudCompliancesCount

+`func (o *ModelCloudResource) SetCloudCompliancesCount(v int32)`

+SetCloudCompliancesCount sets CloudCompliancesCount field to given value.

+### GetComplianceScanStatus

+`func (o *ModelCloudResource) GetComplianceScanStatus() string`

+GetComplianceScanStatus returns the ComplianceScanStatus field if non-nil, zero value otherwise.

+### GetComplianceScanStatusOk

+`func (o *ModelCloudResource) GetComplianceScanStatusOk() (*string, bool)`

+GetComplianceScanStatusOk returns a tuple with the ComplianceScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComplianceScanStatus

+`func (o *ModelCloudResource) SetComplianceScanStatus(v string)`

+SetComplianceScanStatus sets ComplianceScanStatus field to given value.

+### GetCompliancesCount

+`func (o *ModelCloudResource) GetCompliancesCount() int32`

+GetCompliancesCount returns the CompliancesCount field if non-nil, zero value otherwise.

+### GetCompliancesCountOk

+`func (o *ModelCloudResource) GetCompliancesCountOk() (*int32, bool)`

+GetCompliancesCountOk returns a tuple with the CompliancesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompliancesCount

+`func (o *ModelCloudResource) SetCompliancesCount(v int32)`

+SetCompliancesCount sets CompliancesCount field to given value.

+### GetMalwareScanStatus

+`func (o *ModelCloudResource) GetMalwareScanStatus() string`

+GetMalwareScanStatus returns the MalwareScanStatus field if non-nil, zero value otherwise.

+### GetMalwareScanStatusOk

+`func (o *ModelCloudResource) GetMalwareScanStatusOk() (*string, bool)`

+GetMalwareScanStatusOk returns a tuple with the MalwareScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMalwareScanStatus

+`func (o *ModelCloudResource) SetMalwareScanStatus(v string)`

+SetMalwareScanStatus sets MalwareScanStatus field to given value.

+### GetMalwaresCount

+`func (o *ModelCloudResource) GetMalwaresCount() int32`

+GetMalwaresCount returns the MalwaresCount field if non-nil, zero value otherwise.

+### GetMalwaresCountOk

+`func (o *ModelCloudResource) GetMalwaresCountOk() (*int32, bool)`

+GetMalwaresCountOk returns a tuple with the MalwaresCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMalwaresCount

+`func (o *ModelCloudResource) SetMalwaresCount(v int32)`

+SetMalwaresCount sets MalwaresCount field to given value.

 ### GetNodeId